 In the window that opens, click Create Certificate below the section Production SSL Certificate.

 Upload the same .certSigningRequest file you exported from the Keychain when creating the iOS distribution file and click Continue.
-Now your certificate is ready and you can download to your computer a file named aps.cer.
+Now your certificate is ready and you can download a file named aps.cer to your computer.

 Open the aps.cer file.
 It will be automatically added to the Keychain application, and you should be able to see it on the list as Apple Push Services: <bundleID>, for example 'Apple Push Services: cc.conferences.appname'.
 Right click the row and select Export 'Apple Push Services: [...]'.
 You can now save the .p12 file to your computer.

 The .p12 file just generated will be required in order to activate the push notifications at the One Signal setup.

 The app needs to be configured to be able to launch on devices and use services.
 This process is called Provisioning.
 These configurations are saved in the provisioning profile, which exports to a file with extension .mobileprovision.
 This file is combined with the certificates and bundle ID to sign the app.

 On the page Certificates, Identifiers & Profiles, select Profiles from the menu on the left.

 In the table title, click the plus button to create a new provisioning profile.

 When prompted about the type of certificate you need, choose App Store under the Distribution section.

 On the next screen, select the App ID that is going to use the provisioning profile and click Continue.
 On the following screen, select the distribution certificate.
 Keep in mind that the certificate selected in this step should be used together with the provisioning profile when building the app.
 On the last step, enter a name for the provisioning profile.
 You can use the name of the app, or <appname>_store for example.